CoVar: Confidence-Variance-Guided Pseudo-Label Selection for Semi-Supervised Learning: Methodology

 Our goal is to partition these embeddings into two clusters such that predictions with both high MC and low RCV are grouped together.
-This can be formalized as a trace maximization objective:
+Following the normalized partition view discussed in the supplementary material, we optimize the normalized spectral objective: